Changggg/ecopad_documentation/README.md

 EcoPAD Documentation
 ===================

-Further development can be of two types:-
+This documetation is about installing the ecopad system in your local machine(preferably a linux machine ).
+This documentation will wake you through :-
    * Adding a new task to the existing model

    * Adding a new model

-This documetation is about installing the ecopad system in your local machine(preferably a linux machine ).
-This documentation will wake you through :-

     * installing the system in your machine